 Application and Claims Forms

-Applying for benefits after becoming disabled requires the completion of a policy claims form.
+Applying for benefits after becoming disabled requires the completion of a claims form.
 Download the claims form from the issuing company’s website, and follow instructions carefully.

 VA Short Term Disability Benefits